SWIC-177/curriculum-content/week-2.md

 Post these in BrightSpace.

+## Homework Due Tuesday 1/30/2024 by 11:59pm

+**Note:** This spills into week 3️⃣ as I am extending the deadline to Tuesday.

+**Update:** I have updated the template repo to include `modern-normalize`.
+It improves the browser's default styles.
+Please review [this video.](https://somup.com/cZVtqMk8oN).
+You can follow the directions in this video and add it to your project.

 ### HTML/CSS Skills Demo

 ❗ As you work on this, you should be committing your changes to your local repository and pushing them to your remote repository on GitHub.